mwangdakota/pages-uswds-jekyll/pages/project-pitch.md

 <p><strong>1.
 The Technology Innovation.
 (Up to 500 words)</strong></p>

-<p><strong>Describe the technical innovation that would be the focus of a Phase I project, including a brief discussion of the origins of the innovation as well as explanation as to why it meets the program’s mandate to focus on supporting research and development (R&D) of unproven, high-impact innovations.</strong></p>
+<p>Describe the technical innovation that would be the focus of a Phase I project, including a brief discussion of the origins of the innovation as well as explanation as to why it meets the program’s mandate to focus on supporting research and development (R&D) of unproven, high-impact innovations.</p>
 <br>

 <p><strong>2.
 The Technical Objectives and Challenges.
 (Up to 500 words)</strong></p>

-<p><strong>Describe the R&D or technical work to be done in a Phase I project, including a discussion of how and why the proposed work will help prove that the product or service is technically feasible and/or significantly reduce technical risk.
+<p>Describe the R&D or technical work to be done in a Phase I project, including a discussion of how and why the proposed work will help prove that the product or service is technically feasible and/or significantly reduce technical risk.
 Discuss how, ultimately, this work could contribute to making the new product, service, or process commercially viable and impactful.
-This section should also convey that the proposed work meets the definition of R&D, rather than straightforward engineering or incremental product development tasks.</strong></p>
+This section should also convey that the proposed work meets the definition of R&D, rather than straightforward engineering or incremental product development tasks.</p>
 <br>

 <p><strong>3.
 The Market Opportunity.
 (Up to 250 words)</strong></p>

-<p><strong>Describe the customer profile and pain point(s) that will be the near-term commercial focus related to this technical project.</strong></p>
+<p>Describe the customer profile and pain point(s) that will be the near-term commercial focus related to this technical project.></p>
 <br>

 <p><strong>4.
 The Company and Team.
 (Up to 250 words)</strong></p>

-<p><strong>Describe the background and current status of the applicant small business, including key team members who will lead the technical and/or commercial efforts discussed in this Project Pitch.</strong></p>
+<p>>Describe the background and current status of the applicant small business, including key team members who will lead the technical and/or commercial efforts discussed in this Project Pitch.</p>
 <br>
 <p>Visit the online form to submit your Project Pitch or to preview the required fields.
 More details about the NSF’s new process and eligibility requirements are on our Apply page. </p>